 Some of your groceries, however, are best left for your compost pile.
 Foods that baby chickens cannot eat include:

 All of these foods contain different toxins that make baby chicks, and all other poultry, feel sick — or even cause death in extreme cases.
 Most chickens instinctively avoid these toxic foods.
-If your chicks do consume these toxins and you notice illness symptoms, give them plenty of access to electrolytes and extra nutrients.
+If your baby chicks do consume these toxins and you notice illness symptoms, give them plenty of access to electrolytes and extra nutrients.
 Chickens heal themselves over time in less severe cases.

 The best food you can give your baby chicks is organic chicken starter feed.
 The foods listed above are healthy for chicks — and you’re encouraged to recycle any leftovers — but they may receive too many or too little nutrients.